MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## The RWS Monad

-One particular combination of monad transformers is so common that it is provided as a single monad transformer in the `purescript-transformers` package.
+One particular combination of monad transformers is so common that it is provided as a single monad transformer in the `transformers` package.
 The `Reader`, `Writer` and `State` monads are combined into the _reader-writer-state_ monad, or more simply the `RWS` monad.
 This monad has a corresponding monad transformer called the `RWST` monad transformer.

 We will use the `RWS` monad to model the game logic for our text adventure game.